michaelchimento/selective_puzzle/README.md

 5. We therefore introduce and successfully tested a new selective two-option puzzle-box, providing detailed instructions and freely available software that allows reproducibility.
 It extends the functionality of existing systems by allowing fine-scale manipulations of individuals' actions and opens a large range of possibilities to study cognitive processes in wild animal populations.

 ## Description
 This repository contains the python code that controls the selective puzzlebox as described in the paper.
-This code is intended to run on Raspberry Pi 4 micro-computers.
+This code is intended to run on a Raspberry Pi 4 microcomputer.

 ### Files
 | File      | Description |